StreamDiffusionV2: A Streaming System for Dynamic and Interactive Video Generation: NVIDIA H100 SXM Roofline Parameters

 \section{NVIDIA H100 SXM Roofline Parameters}

 We derive the roofline parameters for the NVIDIA H100 SXM GPU.
-The dense FP16 throughput is $1,979~\mathrm{TFLOP/s}$ and GPU memory bandwidth is $3.35~\mathrm{TB/s}$, which are taken from the H100 datasheet~\footnote{https://resources.nvidia.com/en-us-gpu-resources/h100-datasheet-24306}.
+The dense FP16 throughput is $990~\mathrm{TFLOP/s}$ and GPU memory bandwidth is $1.5~\mathrm{TB/s}$, which are derived from empirical measurements and hardware specifications~\footnote{https://resources.nvidia.com/en-us-gpu-resources/h100-datasheet-24306}.
 The ridge arithmetic intensity is